PERSOL HR DATA BANK in APAC

 Other regulations including medical leave

 If the worker/laborer is issued a doctor's statement, the said worker/laborer may take medical leave for an unrestricted amount of time.
-The amount of wages payable to workers who have taken ill shall be determined as follows (Labor Law, Article 93, Paragraph 3).
-As an employer, it should be noted that the regulation regarding medical leave differs from Japan in that the employer is not allowed to dismiss employees because the employee took medical leave of one year or more.
+The amount of wages payable to workers who have taken ill shall be determined as follows (Manpower Law, Article 93, Paragraph 3).
+As an employer, it should be noted that the regulation regarding medical leave differs from Japan in that the employer is not allowed to dismiss employees because the employee took medical leave of one year.

 An employer is required to pay an employee's wages if the employee is absent from work in order to vote in an election.

-Methods of and points to consider regarding ordinary dismissal, punitive dismissal, and dismissal on grounds of reorganization in Indonesia
+Methods of and points to consider regarding ordinary dismissal, disciplinary dismissal, and dismissal on the grounds of reorganization

 -